andrew/ultimate-awesome/README.md

 - [awesome-go](https://github.com/abaron/awesome-go) - A curated list of amazingly awesome Go libraries, resources and shiny things.
 - [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
 - [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.
+- [awesome-vibe-coding-resources](https://github.com/acvnace/awesome-vibe-coding-resources) - A curated list of awesome resources for vibe coding.
 - [awesome-bgmods](https://github.com/ahungry/awesome-bgmods) - Awesome BG:EET mods (and maybe some non-EET ones as well!) to centralize great Baldur's Gate/Infinity Engine resources.
 - [awesome-ai-tools](https://github.com/alexkuchkov/awesome-ai-tools) - A curated list of powerful AI tools for QA, coding, writing, video, audio, design, productivity, and more — sorted by category and marked with free/paid labels.
 Perfect for testers, developers, and content creators.
 - [awesome-amii-hpc](https://github.com/Amii-Open-Source/awesome-amii-hpc) - A curated list of high-performance computing resources tailored to Amii.